damm/chef-einarc/README.md

 einarc Cookbook
 ===============

-This Cookbook will install einarc with the custom dependencies for the megacli to work.
+This Cookbook will install einarc from a repository with it's propritary makefile patched to get a newer version of megacli.
+You can easily swap out the [upstream](https://github.com/damm/einarc) for the svn upstream (or create your own)

 Requirements
 ------------

-Ruby installed
-Git installed
+Ruby installed, can be omnibus ruby.

 Attributes
 ----------